 The need to explore this model can be found here in Katie's words:

 "All peoples have a culture.
 UU's have a culture and need to make it visible in order to know ourselves as a people among peoples in a multi-cultural world.
 We have inherited and inhabit a theological house.
 The House can be a metaphor for our faith.
 We will be using classical theological terms in this metaphor.
-In the words of one faculty member at Starr King, 'we will be committing theological acts!'"
+In the words of one faculty member at Starr King, 'we will be committing theological acts!'"and Rebecca's words:

 "To whom does the house of our faith belong?
 It belongs not to us.
 It belongs to anyone who needs its shelter and might find the restoration of life that they need.
 Our lives belong to the Spirit of Life, not to us alone.
 The Spirit of Life calls us to the on-going transformation of our house."